 We all know someone who has been in a situation like Marisa's.

+Proceeding takes are done in the control room rather than the Catapult live room.
+"This way I know they're not in here secretly making fun of me," Murray says.
+Having their own studio allows the band to be meticulous in their recording approach.
+Take four finds Murray hitting his stride.
+Take five has to stop because of a guitar switch mishap, which is finally remedied by electrical tape.
 Taking a break from the song, Schwartz calls up songs recorded by other local artists on the control rooms 42-inch monitor.
 There's rapper Trel Mack, sensitive rockers Spells and Curses, and singer/songwriter John McKeever, who lately has expanded his repertoire to include sketch comedy with the Bird Text Comedy Show.
+"We're always here.
+Bands are always here," Schwartz said.